darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 Note that they use `=` to connect a field and a value, and `;` as row separator.

-Records are mostly used as objects are in most languages.
-Like Dark, they only have fields, not methods, and you use functions to manipulate them.

 Records are immutable, like almost everything in OCaml, and are updated using an unusual syntax: